bcolhour/ElectionAnalysis/README.md

       - Diana DeGette received 73.8% of the vote and 272,892 total votes
       - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes
   - Election Winner:
-      -Diana DeGette with 272,892 votes equal to 73.8% of the popular vote
+      - Diana DeGette with 272,892 votes equal to 73.8% of the popular vote

 ## Challenge Overview
 The challenge consisted of compiling data form the voter submissions for the congressional election.
 This consisted of retrieving the following information from a .csv file: